 2. Rubbing Her Body

 Pay attention to your cat’s body language and make a note if she can’t seem to walk without rubbing her head or bottom on anything in reach.
 This could be furniture, the wall, or yourself.
 She may also be rolling around on the floor more than usual.
-This behavior helps her spread her scent around her territory and is yet another way for her to attract male attention.
+This behavior helps her spread her scent around her territory and is yet another way to attract male attention.

 3. Attempting to Escape

 Female cats may start to spray their urine while in heat because it is full of pheromones that the male cats can sense.
-However, spraying in the house is also a common sign of a urinary tract infection, so if you’re unsure if she’s in heat, then you might be better off contacting your vet.
+However, spraying in the house is also a common sign of a urinary tract infection, so if you’re unsure if she’s in heat, you might be better off contacting your vet.

 5. Grooming the Genitals